lunazeta/StatusMessages/README.md

 # StatusMessages
-StatusMessages is a Bukkit Plugin which allows players to set a variety of statuses.
+StatusMessages is a Paper Plugin which allows players to set a status.

 Native version: 1.16.1

 Supported versions: 1.16

-Dependancies: PlaceholderAPI
+Dependancies: PlaceholderAPI, Vault